What Are Chives Used For? (Why You Need Them In Your Garden!)

 Can I dry cut chives to store them?

 Chives are not a herb that stores well when dried.
-The do freeze well though.
+I find that they do freeze well though.
 Just seal freshly chopped chives in a ziplock back and pop them in the freezer for another day.

 Is it safe to eat chives raw?